apache/cloudstack-www/blog/2023-12-07-ccc2023-roundup/index.md

 ### Hypervisor Agnostic DRS in CloudStack - Brief overview & demo, [Vishesh Jindal](https://www.linkedin.com/in/vishesh92)

-Vishesh has been working on the feature hypervisor-agnostic DRS in Cloudstack.
+Vishesh has been working on the feature hypervisor-agnostic DRS in CloudStack.
 He briefly overviews the implementation and discusses the algorithms currently available and how they can improve resource allocation and workload balancing in virtualized environments.
 Additionally, Vishesh showcases a live demo of hypervisor agnostic DRS in action, highlighting its capabilities and effectiveness.

 <iframe width="640" height="315" src="https://www.youtube.com/embed/nSwpHgRUVoI?si=i0m2QSrQ1XO7Flfn&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>